 Roto-Sphere signs are perhaps the biggest and most dramatic neon signs ever mass-produced.
 They were created and produced by Warren Milks from 1960-1971.
 Milks made approximately 234 of them and only about 17 of them are left.
 Of these, only seven are fully operational.
 Roto-Spheres were promoted as sign add-ons and distributed nationwide, with a few sent outside the country.
 This map that I created shows their exact distribution.

-Contrary to what many people say, Roto-Spheres were not inspired by satellites or anything space age.
+Contrary to what many people say, Roto-Spheres were not inspired by the Russian Sputnik, other satellites, or anything space age.
 Milks got the idea for the design from something he saw on TV.
 While many of us thought the inspiration might have come from Playhouse 90, Milks didn't think that was it when I showed him the video.
 He thought it was a commercial for a children's toy or a spinning Christmas ornament.
 When people began calling his signs "Sputniks", Milks began using the name himself.
 However, the signs were always marketed as Roto-Spheres.
 Milks passed away in 2012.

 Roto-Spheres feature sixteen aluminum spikes outlined in neon.
 These multi-colored spikes are each eight feet long.
 They are mounted on a ball that spins in three directions.
 Not only does the sign rotate on its pole, but the ball itself is composed of two counter-rotating hemispheres.
 A motor and three gears resembling an automobile's rear axle differential are used to power the ball.
 Sign shops made repairs with auto parts but Milks swore he did not use them at all in the construction of these signs.
 Restoring and maintaining Roto-Spheres can be tricky and costly due to their size, mechanics, and the amount of neon used.
 I believe the original sign cost about $2,000 with shipping.
 To fully restore one today costs about $15,000.
 Here is the patent for the Roto-Sphere design.